srest2021/atclean/README.md

 We additionally allow the user to change the center location of the control light curve circle pattern.
 By default, we use the SN location.
 However, this location can be changed via the `--closebright` argument.

 We allow the user to either specify certain RA and Dec coordinates, or to query the TNS API and automatically retrieve and save the coordinates.
-- To manually specify RA, Dec, and MJD0 for a single SN, use the `--coords` and `--mjd0` arguments.
+- To manually specify RA, Dec, and MJD0 for a single SN, use the `--sn_coords` and `--mjd0` arguments.
 - To manually specify RA, Dec, and MJD0 for one or more SNe, you must provide a SN info file in the output directory.
     - The file must be space-separated and include at least the following columns: `tnsname`, `ra`, `dec`, and `mjd0`.
 Any blank or unknown fields should be denoted by `NaN`.
     - If TNS credentials are provided, the script will query TNS for any blank or unknown fields and update the SN info file with the missing information.